Leoonov/git_HandsOn/README.md

+The repository was created as part of the assignment for the epigenomics course at the University of Vic and contains the following:

-The simple script to determine whether a sequence is RNA or DNA.
+A simple script to determine whether a sequence is RNA or DNA.
 The appendix to the script allows for calculating the percentage of each nucleotide.
+A separate script to calculate the percentage of each nucleotide in RNA or DNA.